brain-score/vision/docs/source/modules/tutorial.rst

         return  ['conv1', 'relu1', 'relu2']

     # Bibtex Method.
 For submitting a custom model, you can either put your own Bibtex if your
-    # model has been published, or just return a string like "N/A: Custom Model".
+    # model has been published, or leave the empty return value if there is no publication to refer to.
     def get_bibtex(model_identifier):
         """
         A method returning the bibtex reference of the requested model as a string.
         """

         # from pytorch.py:
-        return "N/A: Custom Model"
+        return ''

     # Main Method: In submitting a custom model, you should not have to mess with this.
     if __name__ == '__main__':